Amitesh2022/Chat-App-with-VUE-and-PUBNUB/README.md

 - **Backend:** Node.js, Express, MongoDB
 - **Authentication:** JWT
 - **Real-time Messaging:** PubNub API

-## Getting Started
-These instructions will help you set up the project on your local machine.

 ### Prerequisites
 - Node.js (version >= 14)